ChrstphrHll/npc_gen/students/Dejana Keller.md

 ---
 # Dejana Keller
 ### Description
-- Firbolg Cleric from Verdain
+- Firbolg Cleric from Principality of the Palus Peoples
 - 1st year Exploration student in Treskal
 - short curly lighter blonde hair that's wild, Brown eyes, and Pale Blue skin
 - Is Zealous and Angry, and has Clarity as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes